i5ting/stateview/README_EN.md

     - nonblock non block element，default show div，if props have nonblock，show span
 - Layer Component
   - Props
-    - router='logined' router is a state name or path
+    - state='logined' state is a state name or path
-    - component={<Logined name='somename' />} a view component rendered for router
+    - component={<Logined name='somename' />} a view component rendered for state
     - if props has children，show children prior。if no childer，show the  component prop

 ### Api